 Construction logistics plans

 Waltham Forest Highways has adopted the use of Construction Logistics Plans (CLPs) following the guidance published by Transport for London and CLOCS (Construction Logistics and Community Safety).
-The Council requires an Outline CLP to be submitted with a planning application for approval prior to planning permission, and a Detailed CLP to be submitted and approved prior to the commencement of any work on site.
+The Council requires an Outline CLP to be submitted with a planning application for approval before planning permission, and a Detailed CLP to be submitted and approved before the commencement of any work on site.
 Further information on CLPs can be found below.

 Why is a CLP required?